North Windham, Maine

 North Windham is a census-designated place (CDP) within the town of Windham in Cumberland County, Maine, United States.
-The population was 4,904 at the 2010 census.
+North Windham is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
+As of the 2020 census, North Windham had a population of 5,274.
 It is part of the Portland-South Portland-Biddeford, Maine Metropolitan Statistical Area.

 Geography

-North Windham is located at ., in between Sebago Lake's Jordan Bay to the West, and Little Sebago Lake to the East.
+North Windham is located between Sebago Lake's Jordan Bay to the West, and Little Sebago Lake to the East.

 According to the United States Census Bureau, the CDP has a total area of 17.5 km2, of which 16.9 km2 is land and 0.6 km2, or 3.22%, is water.